dudeperf3ct/dudeperf3ct.github.io/sensei/ray_kurzweil.md

 Kurzweilism
 ===========================

-The key to be successful as an inventor in 1980s is timing.
-Have to be in right place at right time.
+The key to be successful as an inventor in 1980s is timing, [you have] to be in right place at right time.

 People intuition about future is linear even though they have seen many examples of exponential progressions.